ISA-tools/isa-api/docs/validation.rst

 The rules we check for in the new validators are documented in `this working document <https://goo.gl/l0YzZt>`_  in Google spreadsheets.
 Please be aware as this is a working document, some of these rules may be amended as we get more feedback and evolve the ISA API code.

-This ISA JSON validator has been tested against `a range of dummy test data <https://github.com/ISA-tools/isa-api/tree/master/tests/data/json>`_ found in ``isatools`` tests package.
+This ISA JSON validator has been tested against `a range of dummy test data <https://github.com/ISA-tools/ISAdatasets/tree/tests/json>`_ found in ``ISAdatasets`` GitHub repository.

 The validator will return a JSON-formatted report of warnings and errors.